CIRCLE MEMBERSHIP

 The Brighton Circular

 This is our journal of record.
-It is published three times a year in April, July and November, and copies are posted to all members.
+It is published three times a year in April, July and December, and copies are posted to all members.
 It is compiled entirely from members’ contributions, and material on any aspect of the history of the LB&SCR is welcomed by the Editor.
 New research or interesting photographs are always welcome as a source of information and discussion.
 All past issues are available for members to view in the Digital Archive (see below).

 The Satellite